Marek Sanak

-Marek Jan Sanak (born 24 November 1958) is a Polish geneticist and molecular biologist, professor of medical sciences, Head of the Department of Molecular Biology and Clinical Genetics of the Jagiellonian University Medical College, Head of the Department of Biochemical and Molecular Diagnostics at the University Hospital in Kraków, the Jagiellonian University Rector's Plenipotentiary for Science and Development in the Medical College, member of the Polish Academy of Learning, and the author of more than 230 original research papers published in peer reviewed journals.
+Marek Jan Sanak (born 24 November 1958) is a Polish geneticist and molecular biologist, professor of medical sciences, Head of the Department of Molecular Biology and Clinical Genetics of the Jagiellonian University Medical College, Head of the Department of Biochemical and Molecular Diagnostics at the University Hospital in Kraków, the Jagiellonian University Rector's Plenipotentiary for Science and Development in the Medical College, member of the Polish Academy of Sciences, Polish Academy of Learning and Academia Europaea, the author of more than 230 original research papers published in peer reviewed journals.
 In 1997, together with Andrzej Szczeklik, he received the Lancet Investigators Award of The Lancet magazine for their research on bronchial asthma.

 Biography

-He was born in 1958 as the son of Maria Sanak née Policht, later a judge of the Supreme Administrative Court of Poland, and Stanisław Sanak.
+He was born in 1958, the son of Maria Sanak (née Policht), later a judge of the Supreme Administrative Court of Poland, and Stanisław Sanak.
 He attended the Bartłomiej Nowodworski High School, where he passed matura in 1977.

 In 1983, he graduated with distinction from the Medical Academy in Kraków.
-Also in 1983, he started to work as a junior assistant at the Department of Medical Genetics at the Pediatrics Institute in Kraków.
-In 1988, he took a three-month intership at Harvard University.
+That year, he started to work as a junior assistant at the Department of Medical Genetics at the Pediatrics Institute in Kraków.
+In 1988, he took a three-month internship at Harvard University.
 In 1991, he received a one-year scholarship from the Ministry of Scientific Research and Technology of the Republic of France, in the unit U-12 of the Institute of Medical Research (INSERM), located in the Necker Hospital in Paris and headed by Arnold Munnich and Marie-Claude Hors-Cayla.

 In 1989, he received the second degree of specialization in pediatrics with distinction.
 In the following years, he worked as a pediatrician.

 In 1993, he obtained a Ph.D. at the Jagiellonian University, under the supervision of Jacek J. Pietrzyk.
 His doctoral thesis focused on the congenital disorders in children, taking into account the distribution of atmospheric pollution with heavy metals.
 Between 1993–2005 he worked as an assistant professor at the Institute of Pharmacology of the Polish Academy of Sciences, at the Department of Brain Biochemistry headed by Jerzy Vetulani.

-Since 1995, he worked also at the Jagiellonian University Medical College (CMUJ), at the Department of Allergy and Immunology and as Head of the Laboratory of Molecular Biology, Department of Internal Diseases, running research mostly in the fields of genetics and molecular biology.
+Since 1995, he also worked at the Jagiellonian University Medical College (CMUJ), at the Department of Allergy and Immunology and as Head of the Laboratory of Molecular Biology, Department of Internal Diseases, running research mostly in the fields of genetics and molecular biology.

 In 1997, he spent two months in the Swiss Institute of Allergy and Asthma Research in Davos.
 In 1998, he re-visited Harvard, making a two-month stay.
 He obtained the postdoctoral degree in medical sciences in the field of clinical genetics in 2001.
 In 2005, he obtained a specialization in clinical genetics, and in 2007 – a specialization in laboratory medical genetics.